VsOjArMgJ8/GrayDefense/README.md

 # GrayDefense
-Never Too Late to Patch: Gray-Box Backdoor Defense for Runtime Model at master branch
+The code is at the master branch.